Learning Sites logo

 (dsanders@learningsites.com)

-Eben Gay, former President, ERG Engineering--has been building virtual worlds since 1982; has built worlds for museum exhibitions, classrooms, and tradeshow displays for SIGGRAPHs across the United States and from the Computer Museum in Boston to TEPIA in Japan; active in the Boston Computer Society's Virtual Reality Group and in the development of VRML to send virtual worlds across the Internet.
+Eben Gay, former President, ERG Engineering--has been building virtual worlds since 1982; has built worlds for museum exhibitions, classrooms, and tradeshow displays for SIGGRAPHs across the United States and from the Computer Museum in Boston to TEPIA in Japan; active in the Boston Computer Society's Virtual Reality Group and in the early development of VRML for viewing virtual worlds across the Internet.

 (eben.gay@learningsites.com)

-Geoffrey Kornfeld--is a computer graphics artist, involved with computer graphics since 1991, first as a CAD draftsman and teacher, then as a 3D animation and visualization specialist; spent two years at Massachusetts College of Art studying ancient art extensively, receiving honors for his computer animation projects; an expert with 3DStudio Max, Adobe Photoshop, and HTML programming; currently expanding his knowledge of Maya.
+Geoffrey Kornfeld--is a computer graphics artist, involved with computer graphics since 1991, first as a CAD draftsman and teacher, then as a 3D animation and visualization specialist; spent two years at Massachusetts College of Art studying ancient art extensively, receiving honors for his computer animation projects; with expertise with 3DStudio Max, Maya, Adobe Creative Suite including AfterEffects, AutoCAD, and many other related graphics programs.

 We bring to our products unrivaled experience and expertise in teaching; archaeological fieldwork; scholarly research in archaeology, architectural history, and art history; graphic design; information design; online information services; and leading-edge virtual reality programming.